 Regardless, dental treatment can be expensive.
-But if you don’t have dental insurance, you don’t need to worry.
-Flossy is a cost-effective, pay-as-you-go solution for those without insurance.
+But if you don’t have dental insurance or have poor coverage, you don’t need to worry.
+Flossy is a cost-effective, pay-as-you-go solution that can be used in place of insurance or as a supplemental discount for procedures not covered by insurance.
 With transparent pricing for high-quality care, you don’t need to stress about your health anymore.

 Find a dentist near you and save up to 50% on your crossbite treatment.